Nuitysun/reviews_sentiment_prediction/README.md

 - review_rating variable,

 The plot with ![review_rating values](/review_rating_values.png)

 We can see from it that significant proportion, about 32%, of reviews don't have filled rating (0 value).
 So the task of predicting sentiment for 1/3 of all reviews that currently are not classified can be useful.
-Another thing that we can conclude ñ is that rating distribution in imbalanced ñ there are much more positive reviews than negative.
+Another thing that we can conclude ‚Äì is that rating distribution in imbalanced ‚Äì there are much more positive reviews than negative.

 - product_price VS review_rating correlation,
 - review_date VS review_date correlation,